What to expect if you adopt a greyhound from CGAP!

 You hound will be spayed or neutered, they will be up to date on their rabies shot, wormed, and will be tested for heartworm.
 Their teeth will have been cleaned.
 They may be on medication to prevent parasites.
 We recommend tick testing and in particular fecal testing within 2 weeks of arrival, during their first veterinary checkup.
-If your greyhound has been microchipped, you'll receive paperwork for that as well.
+Microchipping is available for an additional fee.

 Your hound will have started the housebreaking process, and you'll receive a profile of your new hound that will fill you in on exactly what to expect, current diet, and where your hound is at with various training issues.
 Your hound will likely still be in the process of learning how to be alone, or learning how to get along with other pets.
 Walking in the city is a big change, so that's another area that may need practice.
 Finishing that training with you will ensure the right fit into your home.
 We can help with resources and training tips.

 Resources and ongoing support:

 You'll receive a package with all paperwork needed.
 Included will be a profile from the foster home (including details of feeding, training, etc.), copies of vaccination records for your vet, and some readings that we've included that we think will help set you up for success during the transitional period.
 Please take the time to read them, and implement what fits.
 You can also find a lot of resources on our Facebook page under the FILES section.